DeepParking/DeepParking/README.md

 # 🚘 DeepParking
-## _Find the closest vacant parking spot._
+## _Find the closest vacant parking spot, every time._

-**DeepParking** is an _open-source solution_ for detecting vacant parking spots in indoor parking garages, and delivering realtime notifications to nearby drivers.
+**DeepParking** is an _open-source solution_ for detecting vacant parking spots in indoor parking garages, and delivering real-time notifications to nearby drivers.
 Low-cost cameras are mounted throughout garages and mapped to locations of available parking spaces.
+State-of-the-art deep learning algorithms detect occupied spaces, and write the results to a Redis cache.
 As drivers enter the garage, they are routed to closest available free parking space.

 With **DeepParking**, you'll never have to waste time hunting for a parking spot again!